 If you plan to travel by air, buy your tickets well in advance.
 The turnaround in air travel demand shows no sign of letting up, so you can’t expect prices to fall back to where they were — or even close.
 Not only fare well above mid-pandemic lows, but in some cases, they’re already higher than they were in 2019.

 You can find discount airfares online at places like Travelocity and Priceline.
 And a number of airlines allow kids to fly free.

 Identify some destinations that might appeal to the kids, whether it’s an amusement park, a campsite, or a town you know has a delicious ice cream parlor and engaging toy store.
 Ask them what favorite snacks they’d like to take along and what they’d most like to learn from your vacation.

 Money-saving tips: Buying food is a lot cheaper at supermarkets than at fast-food restaurants or convenience stores, plus you can use coupons to save even more.
-When you do eat out, look for restaurants that offer discounts to children or, in some cases, allow kids to eat free.
+When you eat out, look for restaurants that offer discounts to children or, in some cases, allow kids to eat for free.

 Include money in your budget for souvenirs, so your kids will have a token to help them remember all the fun you had together.

 Don’t neglect to check for deals